Accounting for multiplicity in machine learning benchmark performance

 Note that, since $P \leq 1$, it follows from Eq.~\ref{eq:dep_neg} that

 and similarly for $0 \leq P$ and Eq.~\ref{eq:dep_pos}.

-We get an upper bound of the $95 \%$ CI of $0.91733$ and an expected value of $0.9101$, which are lower than both the dependent and the non-identical model separately.
-The standard deviation is $0.0036$, which is higher than the two other models.
-This sums of up much of Table~\ref{tab:iid}, where more complex, and therefore more realistic, models reduces the bias but increases the variances.
+The results in Table~\ref{tab:noniid} show that this non-identical, dependent model has the lowest bias, but the highest standard deviation.
+This sums of up much of Table~\ref{tab:noniid}, where more complex, and therefore more realistic, models reduces the bias but increases the variances.

 Figure~\ref{fig:bias_thetamin_rho} shows the impact of correlation for non-identical classifiers.
-What we see is that the bias decreases slowly for low correlations, but that the rate increases as $\rho_0$ increases.
-Importantly, Eq.~\ref{eq:rho_min} restricts the discrepancy between $\min (\mathbf{\Theta})$ and $\max (\mathbf{\Theta})$, and the graphs are right-truncated.
-From Fig.~\ref{fig:bias_m} we observe that the impact from number of classifiers flattens off, instead of restricting $\rho_0$ in our model, we can exclude classifiers by performance without large effect on the estimated bias.
-That is, restricting $\min (\mathbf{\Theta})$ instead of $\rho_0$.
-What we also observe in Fig.~\ref{fig:bias_theta_min} is that change in $\min (\mathbf{\Theta})$ has less impact on the lower end of the scale, so this also supports a decision of excluding teams with low performance without impacting the bias-estimation too much.
+The bias decreases slowly for low correlations, but the rate increases as $\rho_0$ increases.
+Note that Eq.~\ref{eq:rho_min} restricts $d = b-a$, and the graphs are right-truncated.
+From Figure~\ref{fig:bias_m} we see that the impact from number of classifiers flattens off, and instead of restricting $\rho_0$ in our model, we can exclude classifiers by performance without large effect on the estimated bias.
+That is, restricting $d$ instead of $\rho_0$.
+What we also observe in Figure~\ref{fig:bias_sd_d} is that change in $d$ has less impact on the higher end of the scale, so this also supports a decision of excluding teams with low performance without impacting the bias estimation too much.